 All Anxiety Deserves to Be Treated

-If your anxiety falls under the category of mild, that doesn't mean that it's something you should ignore.
+If your anxiety falls into the category of "mild," that doesn't mean that it's something you should ignore.
 Most anxiety starts out as mild before escalating as you get older, especially if you don't treat it.
 Also, anxiety is such a treatable condition that those that allow themselves to suffer from mild anxiety simply because it's not severe enough are needlessly hurting their quality of life.

 How to Fight Mild Anxiety

 The only advantage to having mild anxiety over more severe anxiety is that those with mild anxiety are less likely to fear the symptoms of their anxiety in the way that those with severe anxiety do.
-That helps, because severe anxiety attacks can set you back with your treatment in a way that those with mild anxiety shouldn't experience.
+That helps because severe anxiety attacks can set you back for your treatment in a way that those with mild anxiety shouldn't experience.

 You may be able to control mild anxiety with simple lifestyle changes.
 Strongly consider the following:

 - Exercise Regularly Even if you do nothing else, make sure that you are regularly exercising.
 Exercise is a powerful and important mental health tool.
 Exercise releases endorphins which calm your entire body.
 It uses up adrenaline that is released when you are anxious and potentially burns away stress hormones.
 It tires out muscles to reduce your anxiety symptoms, and it reduces general physical stress, which studies have shown can decrease mental stress as well.
 Exercise is the most important thing you can do for your mild anxiety.